JLBrigham/CV/README.md

 #### Not phased under pressure

 Working at the airport for Crystal Ski I consistently proved myself during crisis situations and was consequntly promoted to the airport management team.
-I became a team member that could step into any role and be relied on to 'get things done' whilst we faced huge operational obstacles, such as overnighting 1000 guest at an airport.
+I became a team member that could step into any role and be relied on to 'get things done' whilst we faced huge operational obstacles, such as overnighting 1000 guest in an airport.
 My **resilance**, **abilty to keep calm** and **positive attitude** were attributes I was regularly praised for by colleagues.

-The final project makers under , all whilst maintaining good team relations.
+As part of my Makers final project we chose to learn an entirely new tech stack.
+With just two weeks to learn a new framework, design and build a full-stack mobile app and present our finished app, we were under a lot of time pressure......... whilst working effectively as a team, hopping on and helping others out when needed.
+Don't get stressed, see the bigger goal.